status-im/nimbus-eth2/README.md

 * [status-im/nimbus-eth1](https://github.com/status-im/nimbus-eth1/): Nimbus for Ethereum 1
 * [ethereum/consensus-specs](https://github.com/ethereum/consensus-specs/tree/v1.0.1#phase-0): Serenity specification that this project implements

-You can check where the beacon chain fits in the Ethereum ecosystem our Two-Point-Oh series: https://our.status.im/tag/two-point-oh/
+You can check where the beacon chain fits in the Ethereum ecosystem in our Two-Point-Oh series: https://our.status.im/tag/two-point-oh/

 ## Donations